How Google uses pattern recognition

 How Google uses pattern recognition to make sense of images

 Similar technology also powers the face grouping feature available in Google Photos in certain countries, which helps computers detect similar faces and group them together, making it easier for users to search and manage their photos.
-Read more about face grouping in the Google Photos Help Centre.
+Read more about face grouping in the Google Photos Help Center.

 How Voice Search works

 For each voice query made to Voice Search, we store the language, the country and our system’s guess of what was said.
-We keep utterances to improve our services, including to train the system to better recognise the correct search query if you have given your consent to such data use.
+We keep utterances to improve our services, including to train the system to better recognize the correct search query if you have given your consent to such data use.
 We do not send any utterances to Google unless you have indicated an intent to use the Voice Search function (for example, pressing the microphone icon in the quick search bar or in the virtual keyboard or saying “Google” when the quick search bar indicates that the Voice Search function is available).